-The provisional date of the next Father Ignatius Memorial Trust pilgrimage is Saturday 18th August 2018.
-Our News section will have further details in due course, or you may contact Dr Peter Davies, Father Ignatius Memorial Trust Secretary, 43 St Helen’s Road, Abergavenny NP7 5YA. email: firstname.lastname@example.org
+The date of the next Father Ignatius Memorial Trust pilgrimage is Saturday 18th August 2018.
+Our News section has further details, or you may contact Dr Peter Davies, Father Ignatius Memorial Trust Secretary, 43 St Helen’s Road, Abergavenny NP7 5YA. email: firstname.lastname@example.org

-The provisional date of the next Father Ignatius Memorial Trust pilgrimage is Saturday 18th August 2018.
+The date of the next Father Ignatius Memorial Trust pilgrimage is Saturday 18th August 2018.

 The Llanthony Apparitions

 On 30 August 1880 strange events took place at the Monastery.
 The focal point of the abbey church was the high altar with its lofty reredos and magnificent tabernacle for the reservation of the Blessed Sacrament, the ‘shrine of perpetual adoration’.
 That morning 20-year-old Brother Dunstan was kneeling at a prayer desk in the centre of the church taking his turn at the daily ‘watch’, when he saw the monstrance containing the Host appear on the altar in front of the tabernacle door.
 Later the same morning Janet Owens (an associate sister) had the same experience, but thought the Sacrament ‘had been left out for some reason’.

 In the evening the four ‘monastery boys’ were playing in the meadow below the Monastery buildings when they were startled to see a female figure apparently gliding across the surface of the field.
 They identified the figure as the Blessed Virgin Mary, and the apparition was seen on three further occasions over the following two weeks – on the final day by Fr Ignatius himself, who had not been present on the earlier ones.